Wargroove 2

 “The optimization in this game allows for a smoother multiplayer experience, enhancing overall gameplay.”

-“I appreciate how the game challenges you with scenarios that gradually increase in difficulty, especially when aiming for the optional stars, which are now requirement-based instead of performance-based.”
+“I appreciate how the game presents challenges that gradually increase in difficulty, especially when aiming for optional stars, making the optimization feel rewarding.”

 “The performance in multiplayer is unacceptable for me.”